-This is the percentage of emails which weren’t successfully delivered to your recipients’ inboxes, calculated as the number of undelivered emails divided by the number of emails sent.
+This is the percentage of emails that weren’t successfully delivered to your recipients’ inboxes, calculated as the number of undelivered emails divided by the number of emails sent.
 You should be tracking both “soft” and “hard” bounces.
-Soft bounces are emails that can’t be delivered because a recipient’s inbox is full, or a result of some other temporary problem with a valid email address.
+Soft bounces are emails that can’t be delivered because a recipient’s inbox is full, or as a result of some other temporary problem with a valid email address.
 Hard bounces are emails that aren’t delivered because the recipient’s email address doesn’t exist or has been closed.

 An email recipient’s server will often hold soft bounces until the temporary problem is fixed.
 Hard bounces, on the other hand, signal a more serious issue.
-You should delete these email addresses immediately: internet service providers use your hard bounce rate to assess your reputation, and potentially to identify you as a spammer.
+You should delete these email addresses immediately: internet service providers use your hard bounce rate to assess your reputation, and potentially identify you as a spammer.